huma-engineering/huma-docs/data-collection/backend/client-integration/index.md

 ### Endpoint Implementation Example

 User authentication should be handled via your original endpoints.
-The "Get Huma Token" endpoint (`{domain}/private/huma-token`) should be protected and based on the current authenticated user, perform the requests to Huma backend.
+The "Get Huma Token" endpoint (for example: `{domain}/private/huma-token`) should be protected and based on the current authenticated user, perform the requests to Huma backend.

 To implement the `private/huma-token` endpoint: